 - Some spas will require it, others will leave it up to the visitor, and warn them of dangers of keeping jewelry on

-- Before entering the tank, you’re going to shower to rid the body of toxins, and to enter in the cleanest state possible
+- Before entering the tank, you’re going to shower to rid the body of toxins and to enter in the cleanest state possible

 What to expect when you’re in the sensory deprivation tank

-Similarly to the first 5 to 10 minutes, in some spas or float centers, they might turn music back on during the last 5 minutes of the float session.
+Similarly to the first 5 to 10 minutes, in some spas or float centers, they might turn the music back on during the last 5 minutes of the float session.
 This helps patients wake up if they’ve fallen asleep, and alerts them the session is coming to an end.
 Once the hour is complete, the sensory deprivation tanks are opened, you step out, dry off, and shower to remove the high salt concentrations off your back/body, and hair.

 The benefits of sensory deprivation

-Here’s a short 5 minute video that quickly goes through the benefits of sensory deprivation as well as how those benefits relate to using a float tank.
+Here’s a short 5-minute video that quickly goes through the benefits of sensory deprivation as well as how those benefits relate to using a float tank.

 How do I use a Sensory Deprivation Tank?

-Some of the most common ways in which to use a sensory deprivation tank are as follows
+Some of the most common ways in which to use a sensory deprivation tank are as follows.

 The calming effects are going to linger with you, well beyond the one-hour that you’re in the sensory deprivation tanks.
 You’ll experience improved sleep, a calming sensation, and extreme levels of relaxation.
 All of this will help you fall and stay asleep at night.
-This form of treatment is great for those who suffer from insomnia or other sleep disorders.
-Floats can naturally calm the body, mind, and spirit, through the therapeutic benefits.
+This form of treatment is excellent for those who suffer from insomnia or other sleep disorders.
+Floats can naturally calm the body, mind, and spirit through the therapeutic benefits.

 Where to find a Sensory Deprivation Tank?

-Searching Google for “sensory deprivation tank near me” will yield many results and that’s usually the best place to start.
-Looking through their reviews on Google, Yelp, as well as their Facebook page will be your best bet.
+Searching Google for “sensory deprivation tank near me” will yield many results, and that’s usually the best place to start.
+Looking through their reviews on Google, Yelp, as well as their Facebook page, will be your best bet.